EmmanuelDedumo/StudentSaverManagementSystem/README.md

 - **Manage Expenses**: Users can view, edit, and delete their expenses, providing flexibility in managing their financial records.
 - **Expense Report**: Generate reports to visualize spending trends over time, helping users make informed decisions about their finances.
 - **Savings Goal**: Set and track savings goals to encourage users to save for future needs or projects.
-- **User Profile**: Maintain user profiles to personalize the experience and ensure data security.
+- **User Profile**: Users can change and delete their profile and also update their personal information.

 ## Figma Link